 - Is everyone prepared to be bound by the agreement? - How will the agreement affect other family members?
-Try to involve everyone who might be affected - Do you need to draw up a new will? - Do other family members need to change their wills?
+Try to involve everyone who might be affected - Do you need to draw up a new will or make a new enduring power of attorney? - Do other family members need to change their wills?